Cray-HPE/docs-csm/operations/network/dns/Troubleshoot_PowerDNS.md

 DS = wasp.dev.cray.com.
 IN DS 26690 13 2 2bfd71e5403f99d25496f5f7f352e71747bb72ee6eb240dcaf8b56b95d18ef6c ; ( SHA256 digest )
 DS = wasp.dev.cray.com.
 IN DS 26690 13 4 df40f23a7ee051d7e3d40d4059640bda3558cd74a37110b25f7b8cf4e60506c77bf33a660400710d397df0a1cde26d70 ; ( SHA-384 digest )
 ```
-If the DNSKEY record is incorrect verify that the zone name is correct in the `dnssec` SealedSecret in `customizations.yaml` and that the desired zone signing key was used.
+If the DNSKEY record is incorrect, verify that the zone name is correct in the `dnssec` SealedSecret in `customizations.yaml` and that the desired zone signing key was used.
 Please see the [PowerDNS Configuration Guide](./PowerDNS_Configuration.md) for more information.

-### Verify TSIG operation
+### Verify TSIG Operation

 > **`IMPORTANT`** these examples are for informational purposes only.
-The use of the `dig` -y option to present the key should be avoided in favour of the -k option with the secret in a file to avoid the key being displayed in `ps` output or the shell history.
+The use of the `dig` command `-y` option to present the key should be avoided in favour of the `-k` option with the secret in a file to avoid the key being displayed in `ps` command output or the shell history.

-1. Determine the IP address of the external DNS service
+1. Determine the IP address of the external DNS service.

    ```
-   ncn-m001:~ # kubectl -n services get service cray-dns-powerdns-can-tcp NAME                        TYPE           CLUSTER-IP     EXTERNAL-IP    PORT(S)        AGE cray-dns-powerdns-can-tcp   LoadBalancer   10.27.91.157   10.101.8.113   53:30726/TCP   6d
+   ncn-m001# kubectl -n services get service cray-dns-powerdns-can-tcp NAME                        TYPE           CLUSTER-IP     EXTERNAL-IP    PORT(S)        AGE cray-dns-powerdns-can-tcp   LoadBalancer   10.27.91.157   10.101.8.113   53:30726/TCP   6d
    ```